 Since Mud Season Review grew out of a writing workshop, we like to ask: what’s your best/worst experience of them?

-Wow, I didn’t know that about you guys—very cool!
+Wow, I didn’t know that about you guys-very cool!
 I honestly don’t think I could ever say anything negative about workshops, and I’ve never really had a bad experience with one.
 My entire grad school experience consisted of workshops, and I gained a deep appreciation and passion for them.
 I really think it’s crucial for a writer to experience a good workshop class with a group of writers who will give you honest, constructive feedback.
 I’ve had a lot of my writing that was just okay or even bad develop into really good, strong writing as a result of the workshops I took in grad school.
+I highly recommended grad school to any aspiring writers.
+I know it can be rather expensive, but there are always options, like crowdfunding for example.
+It will take your writing to the next level, no doubt about it.
 I honestly miss them and wish I had the time to take more workshop classes.

 So as you can clearly see, I’m the biggest advocate for workshops and tried to implement them in my own classes when I used to teach as an adjunct English professor.
 A good workshop class is the best support system a writer could ask for, and I think writers should take that same idea and create their own little workshop group if they don’t have the time (or money) to take actual writing workshop classes.
 The more eyes you have on your writing, the better.
 It makes the editing process so much easier.